livingdocsIO/documentation/content/enterprise/reference-docs/project-config/media_types.md

     }
   }
 }, {
-  handle: 'video', // the handle is free, but one mediaVideo must have the handle 'video'
+  handle: 'video', // one mediaVideo must have the handle 'video', additional ones can be named as you like
   type: 'mediaVideo',
   metadata: [
     {